avive/avive.github.io/readme.md

 # Career Highlights

+## 2017-present
+ImmersiveOS
+Working on a new mixed reality platform powered by blockchain technology.
+[Project info](https://immersiveos.com)

 ## 2004-2006 - Co-founder and CTO, Grouper Networks / Crackle, San Francisco, CA
 Designed and built the first consumer-grade personal media sharing Windows desktop App for Grouper Networks in 2004.
 The App won PC Magazine editor's choice for best personal media PC App with 4.5/5 starts in 2005.
 The App allowed unlimited sharing of photos and personal videos between family, friends and other groups using an in-house developed peer-to-peer networking technology.
 The App provided an advanced user interface using early c#/.net and native windows apis technologies combined with a robust network services backend.